twse/random-stuff/Readable Fonts/Western European.md

 | spade   | Alt-144 |

 ### Characters for fonts used in games by KidStuff Software
-Shareware games by KidStuff Software (e.g. Preschool Pack) includes a font used for the settings window and uses their own encoding based on CP437.
+Shareware games by KidStuff Software (e.g. Preschool Pack, 1998) includes a font used for the settings window and uses their own encoding based on CP437.
 Box Drawing and other symbols are empty.

 | Glyph     | Codes   |
 |-----------|---------|